 Earth’s climate has always changed, but the changes today are occurring at a faster rate than at any time in the planet’s history.
 Before the Industrial Revolution, atmospheric concentrations of CO2 hovered around 280 parts per million.
 In 2013, they passed 400 parts per million.
-The greenhouses gases CH4 and N2O have risen even faster over the same period of time.
+The greenhouse gases CH4 and N2O have risen even faster over the same period.
 Globally, the decade from 2001 to 2010 was the warmest decade on record since thermometer-based measurements started.
-And climate isn’t the only thing that’s changing.
-Nutrient pollution, ultraviolet radiation and the spread of invasive species are all transforming the planet.
+And the climate isn’t the only thing that’s changing.
+Nutrient pollution, ultraviolet radiation, and the spread of invasive species are all transforming the planet.